 Celia A. Soehner focuses her practice on counseling public companies and their boards with respect to corporate governance, federal securities, stock exchange, shareholder engagement, and executive compensation matters.
-Drawing on her previous tenure as an attorney-advisor with the US Securities and Exchange Commission (SEC) in the Division of Corporation Finance, Celia has extensive experience with securities disclosure issues that impact public companies’ ongoing reporting obligations and proxy-related matters that impact public companies and their officers and directors.
+Drawing on her previous tenure as an attorney-advisor with the US Securities and Exchange Commission (SEC) in the Division of Corporation Finance, Celia has experience with securities disclosure issues that impact public companies’ ongoing reporting obligations and proxy-related matters that impact public companies and their officers and directors.
 She also advises companies in connection with public capital raising transactions, including through IPOs, secondary offerings, and debt offerings.
+Celia currently serves as the deputy leader of the firm’s capital markets and public companies practice.

 In keeping with Morgan Lewis’s commitment to serving the public good, Celia serves as chair of the Pittsburgh office pro bono committee.
 Celia also is actively involved in the local arts community, including through her service on the board of directors of the Pittsburgh Opera.